 The initiative currently comprises three programs:

-Together on Diabetes.
+Together on Diabetes-NYC.
 Through this initiative, the Fund is developing and testing a diabetes community control project targeting New York City seniors with diabetes.
 Its focus on seniors already diagnosed with diabetes distinguishes this initiative from most of the work tackling diabetes across the nation.

 Health Indicators.
 This initiative helps NORC programs improve the health of older adults in their communities by addressing three common health issues: heart disease, diabetes, and falls.
 Data collection, targeted interventions, and the development of best practices are all part of the Health Indicators initiative.